 Sightline.us to receive our

 webletter.
 Sightline specializes in Airport Marking Consulting, having 30 years of experience regarding pavement markings.
 The purpose of this seasonal publication, if it is new to you, is to inform about issues regarding Airport Markings.

 We completed our first year of Airport Marking Symposiums with great success, and graciously thank each and every participant for attending!
 We are currently working on nailing down host airports for 2010, so if you're a candidate, please contact us.
 Be sure to check out the article in the January/February issue of Airport Improvement magazine discussing our recent Marking Condition Index.

 We hope that you enjoy the following articles and strongly encourage feedback in the form of questions and comments!
 To send us feedback simply click on the "Contact Us" button on the right.

-The handbook has been released and we are going to take a look at the six core chapters of the Handbook over the next several issues of the webletter.
-Chapter 2 is first on the list.
-It's all about the design phase of a marking project.
+The handbook has been released and we are going to take a look at the last chapters of the Handbook over the next few issues of the webletter.
+Chapter 6 discusses application procedures.
+I find the subject serves as a great icebreaker when I'm mingling with the ladies.

 Like every year, I have sent my Christmas wish list to the FAA.
 Item number one is to have a certification training program for applicators.
 Item number two is formulate a waterborne paint specific for use on airfields.
 Imagine that: a material system specifically designed for airports.